mmastrac/stylus/README.md

 Tools such as `jq`, `sed`, or `awk` can be used for more advanced tests (ie: APIs).
 If needed, ssh can be used to connect to hosts and remote tests can be executed.

+## Performance

+**Stylus** is very lightweight, both from a processing and memory perspective.

+On a Raspberry Pi 1B, **Stylus** uses approximately 7% CPU while refreshing CSS at a rate of 1/s.
+On a 2015 MacBook Pro, Stylus uses approximately 0.1% of a single core while actively refreshing.

+**Stylus** uses approxmately 2MB to monitor 15 services on a Raspberry Pi (according to [ps_mem](https://raw.githubusercontent.com/pixelb/ps_mem/master/ps_mem.py)).

+When not actively monitored, **Stylus** uses a nearly unmeasurable amount of CPU and is pretty much limited by how heavyweight your test scripts are.

 ## Screenshots

 ### Included example